7164 Private Alfred Garment, 1st Battalion, Northamptonshire Regiment

 Alfred Garment is commemorated on the War Memorials on the village green and in St Peter & St Paul’s Church Little Gaddesden.
 He is also named on the Roll of Honour in the church.

 He was posthumously awarded the 1914 Star with Clasp, the British War Medal and the Allied Victory Medal.
+His next of kin would also have received a memorial plaque and scroll; an example of the scroll and covering letter can be seen in William Mayling’s entry.

 Having served in the High Wycombe Police Force, Alfred is also commemorated on the War Memorial at the entrance to High Wycombe Hospital.